johannchopin/Htw18-19_JavaScript/README.md

 ### Concepts :
 - Application musst be MobileFirst
 - User can choose themes
-- Application musst use Cookies
+- Application musst use Cookies to save datas
 - Script have to be written in Object-oriented JavaScript